rap-lab-org/public_emoa/README.md

 ### Notes for Performance

 * The implementation of EMOA* (as well as the baselines as mentioned in the paper [1]) relies heavily on std::unordered_map from C++ STL for the purpose of easy implementation.
-Using other data structure such as std::vector (or simply arrays) can lead to significant improvement in performance than using std::unordered_map.
+Using other data structure such as std::vector (or simply arrays) can lead to improvement in performance than using std::unordered_map.

 ### References